Order of Operations Activity for 5th and 6th Grade Math

 Some students needed additional instruction, while others did not.

-After students put the steps into the correct order of operations sequence, they had to write those steps onto a recording sheet, pictured below.
+After students put the steps into the correct order, they had to write those steps onto a recording sheet, pictured below.

 In each of my math classes, students worked on this activity for about 15-20 minutes.